St. Petersburg - "The Sunshine City"

 St. Petersburg is the birthplace of scheduled aviation with the flight of the Benoist Airboat and the birthplace of Major League Baseball Spring Training, both in 1914.

 St. Petersburg"s Water Reclamation System is not only the first to be built in the U.S., it remains one of the largest in the world.
 The city"s innovative system provides more than 20 million gallons a day (annual average) to 10,483 customers for lawn irrigation.
 The Sunshine Skyway Bridge, at 4.1 miles across, is one of the largest cable suspension bridges in the Western Hemisphere, rising 19 stories above Tampa Bay (at midpoint).

 Sports and Outdoor Recreation

-Enjoy three award-winning public golf courses, nine public pools including an Olympic-size training facility located on Tampa Bay, 80 lighted tennis courts, five dog parks, two skateboard parks, a BMX bicycle track, a Jai Alai fronton and a flying disc golf playing facility at Maximo Park.
+Enjoy three award-winning public golf courses, nine public pools including an Olympic-size training facility located on Tampa Bay, 80 lighted tennis courts, six dog parks, two skateboard parks, a BMX bicycle track, a Jai Alai fronton and a flying disc golf playing facility at Maximo Park.